sdevalapurkar/legendary-roomba/README.md

 # The Legendary Roomba

-Software for controlling a Roomba robot!
-It can shoot lasers and do other cool stuff too!!!
+Software for controlling a Roomba robot and some other interesting stuff!
+It can shoot lasers too!!!

 # Components and Programs